LordAshes/TaleSpire-ChatService/README.md

 ## Change Log

-1.1.0: Added optional deselect action to the character radial menu to deselect the mini and returns
+1.1.1: Fixed soft dependency check to avoid exception when soft dependency is not found 1.1.1: Corrected dependency list to include FileAccessPlugin 1.1.0: Added optional deselect action to the character radial menu to deselect the mini and returns
        the chat box input back to speaking a player (and not creature).
 Can be turned on or off in the R2ModMan settings for plugin.
 If on, requires RadialUI plugin.
 If off, RadialUI plugin is